 Ethereal resonance is a memory of events imbued into the area.
 Ghostly, insubstantial figures re-enact the scene.

-This replaying of events sometimes occurs when new observers enter the area, or sometimes on a daily basis.
+This replaying of events sometimes occurs when new observers enter the area or on a daily basis.
 Some weaker resonances only repeat on the anniversary of the incident.

 Sites of ethereal resonance provide concealment.
-Additionally, insubstantial beings, such as ghosts, treat areas of ethereal resonance as difficult or even challenging terrain.
+Additionally, creatures with the insubstantial or phasing properties, such as ghosts, treat areas of ethereal resonance as difficult or even challenging terrain.